 Distress: A severe negative affective state caused by physical and/or psychological factors.
 Physical distress may arise when an animal is hungry, thirsty, too hot, too cold, diseased, injured or in pain to an elevated degree.
-Psychological distress may arise when an animal experiences fear, anxiety, frustration, depression or anger to an elevated degree.
+Psychological distress may arise when an animal experiences fear, anxiety, frustration or depression to an elevated degree.

 Fear: A negative emotion experienced in response to perceived danger or threat, usually accompanied by a physiological stress response.

-Five Freedoms: A concept first developed by The Brambell Committee, formed by the UK government to examine the conditions on commercial farms.
+Five Freedoms: A concept first developed by the Brambell Committee, formed by the UK government to examine the conditions on commercial farms.
 Now internationally recognized, the Five Freedoms are considered applicable to all animals.